Siege of Barcelona (1705): Background

-Following the outbreak of the war, Catalonia had been regarded as a base of support by the Allies in their campaign to put Archduke Charles on the Spanish throne in opposition to the rival French candidate Philip V. Barcelona was recommended as a potential target by the region's former Governor Prince George of Hesse-Darmstadt.
+Following the outbreak of the war, Catalonia had been regarded as a base of support by the Allies in their campaign to put Archduke Charles on the Spanish throne in opposition to the rival French candidate Philip V. Barcelona was recommended as a potential target by the region's former Governor George of Hesse-Darmstadt.
 In 1704, he had attempted a landing outside the city but had been forced to withdraw.
 However he continued to believe that the Catalans would welcome Allied intervention due to their opposition to Madrid.
 The Bourbon authorities had clamped down with a series of repressive measures against the inhabitants.

 The Allies captured Gibraltar and began looking for fresh bases that might be taken.
 In 1705, a fresh expedition of mainly Anglo-Dutch ships and soldiers set out from Lisbon.
 The Duke of Berwick, recently replaced in his post as French commander in Spain, was concerned about the likelihood of an attack on Barcelona and unsuccessfully recommended that 12,000 French reinforcements be moved south from France.
 The Governor of Barcelona believed the Allies were more likely to move against Nice.

-Although the commanders of the expedition had orders that allowed them to choose between several different destinations including Cadiz and the major French naval base at Toulon, it was decided to attempt Barcelona again.
+Although the commanders of the expedition had orders that allowed them to choose between several different destinations including Cádiz and the major French naval base at Toulon, it was decided to attempt Barcelona again.
 Queen Anne promised to uphold the traditional liberties of the Catalans.

 Landing

 The expedition was under the command of the English General Lord Peterborough, whose second-in-command was James Stanhope.
-They were accompanied by both Prince George of Darmstadt and the Austrian Archduke Charles.
+They were accompanied by both Prince George and the Austrian Archduke Charles.
 The fleet carrying them, under Sir Cloudesley Shovell arrived off Barcelona on 16 August.

 The city's defences had recently been repaired and strengthened and measures taken to make sure there was no rising by the Catalans in support of the Allies.
 Peterborough had been led to expect that he could count on the support of Catalan militias raised by the Count of Cifuentes.

 On 23 August the Allied troops were landed three miles east of Barcelona.
 They were given a warm welcome by local inhabitants.
 Both Charles and Peterborough issued proclamations.
 In response to the landing, several thousand Catalan rebels gathered outside the city flying the Austrian flag.
 They blockaded Barcelona to prevent any supplies coming in.
 Some batteries were prepared under the command of the engineer Colonel John Richards.
 Charles initially forbade a bombardment of the city for fear of offending his potential subjects.